Our team

 (he/him)

-Nathan has worked in the social economy and social finance sectors for over a decade.
+Nathan has worked in the social economy and social finance sectors for over 12 years.
 From early 2023, he developed his own practice with a range of partners in both social finance and First Nations and Inuit economic development.
 He specializes in designing, structuring, and launching impact investing funds in Quebec.

 Nathan holds a Master’s in International Affairs from Tufts University and a Bachelor’s in Finance from Concordia University.
 A Chartered Financial Analyst (CFA) charterholder, he teaches social economy at Université de Montréal and social finance at Concordia University.
 He is slowly completing a certificate in creative writing and loves to write in his spare time.